AVANT/biofoam/README.md

 - carefully consider user expirence of post editing/previewing/local saving/etc
 - change to pushstate with global link catcher (SEO)
 - consider writing those unit tests in jasmine
+- consider the possibility of creating sub app templates? in apps/_common
 - impliment save to localStorage of new post so it stays around for ever
 - figure out how to cancel defer/promise actions once 'other' actions have been made in the app. e.g. navigate to posts/id/edit then press the browsers back button twice